-The management starts from the manufacturing stage and the supply chain, regulating the main components as stated in [84] "Internet of Things and cyber-physical systems comprise interacting logical, physical, transducer, and human components engineered for function through integrated logic and physics".
-Where it is important to design the infrastructure according to certain standards along the full supply chain "The virtual supply chain itself is a source of vulnerabilities and its resilience is only as good as the cyber-security infrastructure that it employs" [85]. in their work.
-[86] have identified a few key search gaps, and their paper "has presented a systematic survey of the extant literature on cybersecurity in logistics and supply chain management.
+The management starts from the manufacturing stage and the supply chain, regulating the main components as stated in [87] "Internet of Things and cyber-physical systems comprise interacting logical, physical, transducer, and human components engineered for function through integrated logic and physics".
+Where it is important to design the infrastructure according to certain standards along the full supply chain "The virtual supply chain itself is a source of vulnerabilities and its resilience is only as good as the cybersecurity infrastructure that it employs" [88].
+In their work.
+[89] have identified some key research gaps, and their paper "has presented a systematic survey of the extant literature on cybersecurity in logistics and supply chain management.
 The key findings are as follows:

-- 1) Existing studies rarely use real cybersecurity data; - 2) Studies focusing on cybersecurity in logistics are scarce although logistics plays an important role in supply chains; - 3) There is only a limited number of papers adopting quantitative research approaches to study cybersecurity in logistics and supply chain management; - 4) While a few studies focus on real-time recovery and aftermath measures, most studies focus on precautionary measures;
+1) Existing studies rarely use real-world cybersecurity data;

+2) Studies focusing on cybersecurity in logistics are scarce although logistics plays an important role in supply chains;

+3) There is only a limited number of papers adopting quantitative research approaches to study cybersecurity in logistics and supply chain management;

+4) While a few studies focus on real-time recovery and aftermath measures, most studies focus on precautionary measures;

-- 5) Blockchain technologies are still in their infancy in the transport and logistics sector; - 6) Most studies use one-way encryption schemes that overlook the potential threats in a future dominated by quantum computing techniques; - 7) Studies on information security and digital forensic investigation are scarce"
+5) Blockchain technologies are still in their infancy in the transport and logistics sector;

+6) Most studies use one-way encryption schemes that overlook the potential threats in a future dominated by quantum computing techniques;

+7) Studies on information security and digital forensic investigation are scarce"

-Cyber-security must be treated as important as the traditional quality, cost, functionality, and availability of a UAV as "Cyber attacks on drones can pose significant safety risks to physical entities like large aircraft, airports, and human properties.
+Cybersecurity must be treated as important as the traditional quality, cost, functionality, and availability of a UAV as "Cyber attacks on drones can pose significant safety risks to physical entities like large aircraft, airports, and human property.
 If compromised, drones can cause a larger impact than a regular IT device.
-As a result, UAVs demand highly reliable software and strict regulatory compliance like the vehicle industry" [87].
+As a result, UAVs require highly reliable software and strict regulatory compliance like the vehicle industry" [90].
 And "Proactive prevention for public safety threats is one of the key areas with the vast potential of surveillance and monitoring drones.
-Antennas play a vital role in such applications to establish reliable communication in these scenarios.
-This paper considers line-of-sight and non-line-of-sight threat scenarios with the perspective of antennas and electromagnetic wave propagation" [88].
-The development of directional and other types of UAV antennas has been discussed in the literature as in [89], [90], and [91].
+Antennas play a vital role in such applications to establish reliable communications in these scenarios.
+This paper considers line-of-sight and non-line-of-sight threat scenarios from the perspective of antennas and electromagnetic wave propagation" [91].
+The development of directional and other types of UAV antennas has been discussed in the literature as in [92], [93], and [94].

-In paper [92] they have proposed "a cyberspace security situation prediction model based on MapReduce and SVM (MR-SVM)".
-A performance assessment of various vulnerability scanners is reported in [93] and several types of vulnerabilities have been found by analysis using Nessus Scanner [93].
-"GPS-dependent UAVs require accurate, trustworthy, and uninterrupted position information for their safe operations.
-However, different research efforts have shown that GPS signals can be jammed or spoofed owing to its inherent vulnerabilities" [95].
-An analysis of the spoofing signal effect on a UAV receiver in a navigation spoofing experiment has been done by [96].
+In paper [95] they have proposed "a cyberspace security situation prediction model based on MapReduce and SVM (MR-SVM)".
+A performance assessment of various vulnerability scanners is reported in [96] and several types of vulnerabilities have been found by analysis using Nessus Scanner [96].
+"GPS-dependent UAVs require accurate, trustworthy, and uninterrupted position information for their safe operation.
+However, different research efforts have shown that GPS signals can be jammed or spoofed owing to its inherent vulnerabilities" [98].
+An analysis of the spoofing signal effect on a UAV receiver in a navigation spoofing experiment has been done by [99].
 A well-designed system will take into consideration the deficiency of expertise on the customer side, however, it usually gets the least priority making many systems susceptible to attacks.